MobilityData/gbfs/gbfs.md

 Feeds SHOULD continue to be published during seasonal or temporary shutdowns.
 Feed URLs SHOULD NOT return a 404.
 An empty bikes array SHOULD be returned by `free_bike_status.json`.
 Stations in `station_status.json` SHOULD be set to `is_renting:false`, `is_returning:false` and `is_installed:false` where applicable.
 Seasonal shutdown dates SHOULD be reflected in `system_calendar.json`.

-Announcements for disruptions of service, including disabled stations or temporary closures of stations or systems SHOULD be made in `system_alerts.json`.
+Announcements for disruptions of service, including disabled stations or temporary closures of stations or systems, SHOULD be made in `system_alerts.json`.

 ## File Requirements

-* All files SHOULD be valid JSON
+* All files SHOULD be valid JSON.
 * All files in the spec MAY be published at a URL path or with an alternate name (e.g., `station_info` instead of `station_information.json`) *(as of v2.0)*.
-* All data SHOULD be UTF-8 encoded
+* All data SHOULD be UTF-8 encoded.
-* Line breaks SHOULD be represented by unix newline characters only (\n)
+* Line breaks SHOULD be represented by unix newline characters only (\n).
 * Pagination is not supported.

 ### File Distribution